 How to report the social impact for the Third Sector?

-The model developed by ARCO Researchers answers to a growing need to elaborate a strategy that allows social businesses and social organizations to report on social and environmental results to stakeholders and their local communities.
+The model developed by ARCO answers to a growing need to elaborate a strategy that allows social businesses and social organizations to report on social and environmental results to stakeholders and their local communities.
 In the article, therefore, authors propose a possible methodology for social impact reporting that is flexible, adaptable, accessible and easily communicable to Third Sector organizations that are very different from each other in terms of size, legal nature, activities, etc.

 The elaborated and tested proposal is articulated in 3 key moments: